NeatuR/VariantScreenAndBurdenMethod/README.md

 ```

-# USE CASE 2: Single-variant tests
+# USE CASE 2: Single-variant Analysis
 This evaluates the accumulation, or burden, of rare or pathogenic variants within specified genomic regions.
 It requires a `control` cohort.

 ### STEP 1.